benjic/csci-git-seminar/syllabus.md

 ## Assignments and Grades

 The seminar will have no formal assignments or tests.
-There may be optional tasks or assignments to help solids ideas presented in the seminar, but these will not be graded.
+There may be optional tasks or assignments to help solidify ideas presented in the seminar, but these will not be graded.

 The class is available as Credit/No Credit.
 Students who observe the attendance